jakob-bagterp/index-now-submit-sitemap-urls-action/README.md

 # 🔍 Automatically Submit Sitemap URLs to IndexNow 🔎
 Are you concerned about search engine optimization (SEO)?
 Do you want to make sure your website is indexed frequently by [Bing](https://www.bing.com/indexnow), [Yandex](https://yandex.com/indexnow), [DuckDuckGo](https://duckduckgo.com/), and other search engines?

-This workflow for GitHub Actions will automatically submit your sitemap to IndexNow for faster indexing by Bing, Yandex, DuckDuckGo and other search engines.
+This workflow for GitHub Actions will automatically submit your sitemap to IndexNow for faster indexing by Bing, Yandex, DuckDuckGo, and other search engines.

 ## How to Use
 Example workflow: